whatevery1says/resources/how-to-work-with-markdown/how-to-work-with-markdown.md

 For a full tutorial on getting up and running with GitHub aimed at digital humanists, see the Programming Historian's [An Introduction to Version Control Using GitHub Desktop](https://programminghistorian.org/lessons/getting-started-with-github-desktop).

-For further information on the place of GitHub in the WE1S workflow, see the [Draft Guidelines for Handling Resources](draft-guidelines-for-handling-resources.md).
+For further information on the place of GitHub in the WE1S workflow, see the [Guidelines for Handling Resources](https://github.com/whatevery1says/resources/blob/master/guidelines-for-handling-resources/guidelines-for-handling-resources.md).

 ## Handling Images